 Round Down to the Nearest Dollar

 If the first digit to the right of the decimal point of a certain amount is < 5, then, according to general rounding rules, you round down to the nearest dollar.
-Yet, the term round down to the nearest dollar can also mean that all first digits in between 1 and 9 are rounded down by eliminating the decimal point and all digits of the amount.
+Yet, the term round down to the nearest dollar means that all first digits in between 1 and 9 are rounded down by eliminating the decimal point and all digits of the amount.

 Although not very intuitive when it comes to money, any rounded number has always the same value as the starting number, but its value is less exact.